-Helps clinicians establish a more robust oral disease and oral cancer screening protocol with immediate benefits for the patient, clinician and practice.
-When used as an adjunctive aid in combination with traditional oral cancer examination procedures, VELscope®Vx facilitates the early discovery and visualization of all kinds of mucosal abnormalities as well as ones that may be, or may lead to oral cancer.
-In one or two minutes, with no rinses or stains required, a VELscope® examination helps oral healthcare professionals assure their patients that a high level of care for oral mucosal screening has been utilized.
-Adding to the VELscope® s value as an adjunctive device is its ability to aid in the visualization of a wide spectrum of oral trauma and disease.
+VELscope Vx helps clinicians establish a more robust oral disease and oral cancer screening protocol with benefits for the patient, clinician and practice.
+When used as an adjunctive aid in combination with traditional oral cancer examination procedures, VELscope®Vx facilitates the early discovery and visualization of a wide variety of mucosal abnormalities as well as lesions that may be, or may lead to oral cancer.
+In one or two minutes, without the use of rinses or stains, a VELscope® examination helps oral healthcare professionals assure their patients that a high level of care for oral mucosal screening has been utilized.
+Adding to the VELscope®'s value as an adjunctive device is its ability to aid in the visualization of a wide spectrum of oral trauma and disease.
 A recent study at the University of Washington demonstrated that the VELscope® system is a powerful tool for the discovery of mucosal abnormalities such as viral, fungal and bacterial infections, inflammation from a variety of causes (including lichen planus and other lichenoid reactions), squamous papillomas and salivary gland tumors.
 VELscope®Vx combines minimal per-patient costs with more effective oral mucosal examinations.